Concise

 11.24.
 If the local planning authority does not make a decision on the application within the deadline the Client has the right to appeal if the local planning authority does not make a decision within the statutory time period.

-11.27.
-Should the Architect/Consultant receive invalidation from the local authority planning department, the Architect/Consultant will undertake the amendments at no additional cost to the client.

 11.28.
+Should the Architecture North Ltd receive invalidation from the local authority planning department, the Architecture North Ltd will undertake the amendments at no additional cost to the client.

-As a minimum the Architect/Consultant must provide the following documents for your planning application to be valid: https://www.planningportal.co.uk/planning/planning-applications/how-to-apply/what-to-submit
+11.29.
+As a minimum the Architecture North Ltd must provide the following documents for your planning application to be valid:

 (a).
 Location plan – which shows the site area and its surrounding context.